 The cost of the AMI project is approximately $26 million.
 AMI will pay for itself in a few years and will save our members millions of dollars by reducing expenses and increasing efficiency and productivity.
 We do not expect any additional costs to you to install the new system.
 We also do not anticipate a rate increase in association with this project.

 Many electric utilities have adopted or are in the process of implementing AMI projects.
-Nationwide, 33 percent of all meters are AMI meters.
+Nationwide, almost half of all electricity customer accounts have advanced meters.
 In Florida, half of all meters are AMI meters, and among electric cooperatives, more than 70 percent of all co-ops have deployed some type of AMI system.
 Advanced meters are quickly becoming the industry standard.

 We intend to be open with you regarding the deployment of the AMI system.
 The technology is safe and beneficial, and we think you’ll be pleased with the extra features and convenience it will bring.
 Please take a look at our Frequently Asked Questions and keep an eye out for more news and information as we continue to implement the system.